VolleyIndustries/readme/values.md

 We are in the pursuit of excellence.
 Ultimately this is not possible to achieve without a foundation of trust.

 ![](http://i.imgur.com/43Ft2j7.png?1 "Our pyramid of excellence")

+For more about what's driving us, read our [blog](https://medium.com/volley-works) or turn to the [About](https://github.com/VolleyIndustries/readme/blob/master/about.md) section of this README.